pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/19_Newsletter.md

 The content of the e-mail is rendered individually for every recipient (the user object is available in the action and view), this gives you the absolute freedom for your content.

-The newsletter framework is just a wrapper for existing functionalities in Pimcore.
+The newsletter framework is just a wrapper for existing functionality in Pimcore.
-This makes it easy to use and gives you all the advantages pimcore offers you.
+This makes it easy to use and gives you all the advantages Pimcore offers you.

-The newsletter content is assembled in an *Email* document.
+The newsletter content is assembled in an *Newsletter* document.
 Therefore, your newsletter template is just a simple action and view.
 In the view you can use all features known from the other [document types](../03_Documents/07_Document_Types/_index.md) (page, snippets...)

 As mentioned before, this document is rendered individually for every user, that makes it possible to include content depending on the user data.

 If your *mailing list* is stored in objects, you can find few special data components for that case.